 [feature/2013] Documents ant Whiteboards collections on entity as extensions

-The main idea is to extract Feature Id from Merge Request name and link Feature and Merge Request Types via automatic rule.
+The main idea is to extract Feature Id from Merge Request name and link Feature and Merge Request Databases via automatic rule.
 This is a two-steps process.

 Step 1.
 Create Feature Id formula field inside Merge Request.